TotemAgents/TotemAI/README.md

 ---

 ### How It Works
-1. Define the avatar preferences (theme, style, features).
+1. Define the agent preferences (theme, style, features).
 2. Run the AI generation models.
 3. Customize the output based on user input.